KCTV: Switch from ABC to CBS

 In January 1955, Meredith reached a group affiliation deal with CBS covering its radio and television properties outside Phoenix.
 (Note: Simultaneously, KPHO-TV in Phoenix lost the CBS affiliation to KOOL-TV, which was owned by entertainer Gene Autry and whose radio counterpart, KOOL, was the CBS affiliate in Phoenix.)
 The agreement saw KCMO radio and television become CBS secondary outlets with immediate effect.
 The news was received, per a report in Variety, with "puzzlement" in Kansas City, where KMBC radio was the sixth-oldest CBS affiliate with more than 25 years of service to the network.
 KCMO-TV joined CBS and KMBC-TV joined ABC on September 28, 1955, with their radio counterparts exchanging affiliations on December 1.
 After a year of construction, in February 1956, the original KCMO-FM tower was replaced by the present tower on the site, then measuring 1042 ft, and the station began broadcasting at the maximum effective radiated power of 100,000 watts.

-KCTV's transmitter tower as seen from the Liberty Memorial.
+KCTV's transmitter tower as seen from the southeast.
 In the 1970s, when KCMO radio and television moved to Fairway, Kansas, Kansas City civic leaders suggested dismantling the tower because of the hazard posed by falling ice.

 KCMO continued to broadcast from the 31st Street studios for more than 20 years.
 However, in 1976, under general manager Charles McAbee, it announced plans to move its operation from Kansas City across the state line to Fairway, Kansas, where it planned to build a studio facility twice the size.
 Members of city government expressed dismay at the proposed relocation of the radio and television stations and even suggested dismantling the large tower beside the studios as an icing hazard; McAbee claimed to have scouted six sites in Kansas City itself, including Crown Center.
 Kansas City councilmembers went as far as to allow the legal department to protest the continued use of the KCMO call letters if the radio and television operations moved to Fairway, though the FCC and a federal appeals court rebuffed their challenges.
 Kansas City's public television station, KCPT, then agreed to purchase the 31st Street studios from KCMO; however, KCMO-TV itself would continue to be broadcast from the tower at the site.
 The Fairway move was completed at the end of 1977.